-No one wants to be struggling financially and not being able to make ends meet.
+No one wants to be struggling financially and not be able to make ends meet.

 Not having enough necessities and not being able to buy what you need is not desirable.

-I grew up poor, so I know what it’s like to have no to little money to spend.
+I grew up poor, so I know what it’s like to have little to no money to spend.